-In order to overcome these limitations, two optimization techniques were assessed.
-First, \citet{Horton2012a} assessed the ability of the \citet{Nelder1965a} method based on a simplex algorithm.
-This technique did not provide satisfying results and failed at converging toward a unique solution.
-The parameter space of AMs can be very complex and is inappropriate for a linear optimization technique.
+In order to overcome these limitations, two optimization techniques have been assessed.
+First, \citet{Horton2012a} assessed the ability of the method of \citet{Nelder1965a}, based on a simplex algorithm.
+This technique did not provide satisfying results, and failed to converge toward a unique solution.
+The parameter space of the AMs can be very complex, and is inappropriate for a linear optimization technique.
 Thus, global optimization techniques are likely to be necessary in order to calibrate most AM variants, as they can optimize all parameters of all analogy levels simultaneously.
-In addition, they can overcome the systematic manual assessments of all pressure levels and temporal windows.
-Finally, they allow testing new degrees of freedom in AMs.
-The relevance of Genetic Algorithms (GAs) is presented here, which does not exclude that other global optimization techniques could also work.
-If using GAs to optimize AMs is computationally intensive, once an AM is calibrated, its use in real-time operations or climate downscaling is very fast and lightweight.
+In addition, they can avoid the systematic manual assessments of all pressure levels and temporal windows.
+Finally, they allow the testing of new degrees of freedom in AMs.
+The relevance of genetic algorithms (GAs) is described here, which does not exclude that other global optimization techniques could also work.
+Although using GAs to optimize AMs may be computationally intensive, once an AM is calibrated its employment in real-time operations or climate downscaling is very fast and lightweight.

-This paper specifically describes how GAs are to be used in order to successfully optimize several AMs.
-Indeed, GAs variants are numerous and always need to be tailored to the addressed problem.
-This requires intensive and systematic comparisons of operators and options in order to identify the key factors leading the optimization and the respective sensitivity of the options.
-Such analyzes are presented here and result in recommendations for the use of GAs to optimize several AM implementations.
-The in-depth analysis of the benefit brought by such an approach on a specific case study is the topic of another coming paper.
+This paper specifically describes how GAs should be used in order to successfully optimize several AMs.
+Indeed, the variants of Gas are numerous, and always need to be tailored to the addressed problem.
+This requires intensive and systematic comparisons of operators and options, in order to identify the key factors influencing the optimization, and the respective sensitivity of the options.
+Such analyses are presented here, resulting in recommendations for the use of GAs to optimize several AM implementations.
+The in-depth analysis of the benefits of such an approach in a specific case study will be the topic of a forthcoming paper.

-The document starts by presenting the case study area and the data (section \ref{sec:case_study_data}), the considered AM variants (section \ref{sec:am}), and the assessed GAs options (section \ref{sec:gas}).
-The comparative analyzes of these options are presented in section \ref{sec:assessment}, which results in recommendations formulated in section \ref{sec:use} and conclusions in section \ref{sec:conclusions}.
+This document begins by presenting the area of the case study and the relevant data (Section \ref{sec:case_study_data}), the considered AM variants (Section \ref{sec:am}), and the assessed GA options (Section \ref{sec:gas}).
+Comparative analyses of these options are presented in Section \ref{sec:assessment}, leading to the recommendations formulated in Section \ref{sec:use}, and finally the conclusions presented in Section \ref{sec:conclusions}.

 \section{Case study and data}